 - MVR: There is likely minimal MVR history, although this is one search that may make the most sense if the minor will be driving such as if he/she is applying to deliver food.

 - Criminal: Juvenile records are not reportable.
-There may be an instance where a minor has committed a crime and been tried as an adult which would be reportable.
-However, if that is the case, it’s likely for a serious offense that would require a period of incarceration which probably means the minor is not out applying for a job.
-However, given the emphasis on workplace safety and protection from negligent hiring, a criminal search may still be a good idea.
+There may be an instance where a minor has committed a crime and been tried as an adult, and in this situation it would be reportable.
+However, if that is the case, it’s likely for a serious offense that would require a period of incarceration, meaning the minor is not out applying for a job.
+Given the importance of workplace safety and protection from negligent hiring, a criminal search may still be a good idea even taking the above into consideration.

 - References: This could be useful depending on the position.